spier/spier.github.io/_posts/2020-04-03-biases-busted-at-foss-backstage-2020.md

 <iframe width="650" height="365" src="https://www.youtube.com/embed/F0SmiQ3SF6Q" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-Great talk by [Bertrand Delacretaz][bertrand-delacretaz] to convince developers of the benefits of contribution to Open Source.
-Focused on what the individual developer will get out of it for their personal development.
+[Bertrand Delacretaz][bertrand-delacretaz] convinces us of the benefits of contributing to Open Source.
+His talk is focused on what the individual developer will get out of Open Source for their personal development.

 In short, Open Source contributions lead to: